jepler/chap/README.md

 In this mode, you get the `chap` command-line program installed, but you are able to edit the source files in the `src` directory in place.

-### Via `chap.py`
+### Via `chap-dev.py`

-A simple shim script called `chap.py` is included to demonstrate how to load and run the `chap` library without installing `chap` in development mode.
-This may be more familiar to some developers.
+A simple shim script called `chap-dev.py` is included to demonstrate how to load and run the `chap` library without installing `chap` in development mode.
+This method may be more familiar to some developers.

 Change directory to the root of the `chap` project.